- Acts against: HIV-1

-In 2014, the Phase I trial found the dapivirine-maraviroc ring to be safe, well-tolerated and acceptable to women.
+In 2014, the Phase I trial found the dapivirine-maraviroc ring to be well-tolerated and acceptable to women.
 Dapivirine was detectable in plasma, vaginal fluid and cervical tissue, with low systemic absorption, while maraviroc was detectable in vaginal fluid but showed low levels in cervical tissue.

 What are the next steps for the dapivirine-maraviroc ring?

 IPM is partnering with the Oak Crest Institute of Science to reformulate the ring to increase the release of maraviroc.
 The reformulated ring under investigation utilizes Oak Crest’s controlled-release ring delivery system, which uses embedded ARV-loaded pods to release the drugs.